Frequently Asked Questions

 How are sponsorship funds used?

 Half of all sponsorship funds are spent on direct child survival needs such as food, water, basic medical care, clothing and education.
-These funds provide jobs at the CarePoint for those who cook, serve and prepare food and represent the critical component to stabilizing a child’s most basic life needs.
+These funds may help to provide jobs at the CarePoint for those who cook, serve and prepare food and represent the critical component to stabilizing a child’s most basic life needs.
+The funds may also go toward vocational training that will equip a child to Thrive and Succeed as a contributing member of society when they are old enough to “age out” of the program.

 Approximately 1/3 of sponsorship funds provide for implementing your community’s development plan.
-This includes in-country ministry staff, Christian discipleship program, US program staff, your Partner Relationship Manager, the letter-writing program and mission trip support.
+This includes in-country ministry staff, a Christian discipleship program, US program staff, your Community Partnership Manager, the letter-writing program and mission trip support.

 ADMIN / FUNDRAISING

 We allocate 20% to administration, fundraising, donor reporting, and accounting.
-These funds cover our annual audit, membership in the Evangelical Council for Financial Accountability, and US board of directors oversight.
+These funds cover our annual audit, membership in the Evangelical Council for Financial Accountability, and oversight by the US Board of Directors.
 They cover all expenses for donor receipting, financial reporting, fundraising and marketing.
 Our actual administrative and fundraising costs are between 15-18% annually.

 What benefits does my child receive?